1 January

 June 9, 2016

 The 47th annual Songwriters Hall of Fame induction ceremony is held at the Marriott Marquis Hotel in New York City.
 The inductees are Tom Petty, Elvis Costello, Nile Rodgers and Bernard Edwards of Chic, Chip Taylor, and the late Marvin Gaye.
-Lionel Richie also is honored with the organization's prestigious Johnny Mercer Award.
+Lionel Richie also is honored at the event with the organization's prestigious Johnny Mercer Award.

 February 10, 2017